arhankundu99/Java-concepts-and-os-basics/os.md

 # OS
-Operating system is a software that takes control of our machine.
+Operating system is a software that controls the hardware system, hides the hardware complexity.

+Visual metaphor of OS: An OS is like a toy shop manager.
+Manages CPU resources, Memory Resources, peripheral devices like network cards, fair resourse access by programs according to some predefined policies.
+Also ensures that the programs are isolated and protected from one another.

 User <-----> Applications <-----> OS <-----> Hardware <br/>
 Applications do not interact with Hardware.
 Applications interact with OS and OS interacts with hardware and viceversa.